 • You can use Pendo’s free version to create user onboarding Guides, but you’ll only get access to limited features and basic analytics.

-• Pendo product guidance for mobile works across Android and iOS mobile apps, so if you’re looking to support your mobile customers through their onboarding, Pendo might be for you (be aware that Pendo for mobile guides is not included with the free plan).
+• Pendo product guidance for mobile works across Android and iOS mobile apps, so if you’re looking to support your mobile customers through their onboarding, Pendo might be for you.

 • You also have access to more in-depth analytics and Pendo product feedback on the paid plans.